-It seems that every major company is trying to get their foot in the game with one of two products: true wireless earbuds or noise cancelling headphones.
+It seems that every major company is trying to get their foot in the game with one of two products: wireless earbuds or noise canceling headphones.
 When you’re as big as Microsoft however, you can do both.
-We’re taking a look at the newest Surface Headphones 2 which are a pair of over-ear cans that offer noise cancelling and some really clever features.
+We used the Microsoft Surface Headphones 2 for two weeks in order to learn all of the strengths and weaknesses of this active noise canceling (ANC) headset.
 So should you get a pair?

 What’s it like to use the Microsoft Surface Headphones 2?

-I don’t normally talk about the carrying case that a pair of headphones come in, but I will here: I was really impressed with the hardshell case that came with the Surface Headphones 2.
-What I like most about it is the slim profile—I was able to just slip the case in and out of my bag with no problems.
-The headphones themselves are also slim and the ear cups can now rotate 180 degrees so you can lie them flat inside the case, or wear them flat around your neck when not in use.
-Unfortunately, they don’t have any folding hinges though so if you’re really cramped for space then these are going to be hard to stuff in your bag.
+I don’t normally talk about the carrying case that a pair of headphones come in, but I will here: I’m really impressed with the hardshell case that came with the Surface Headphones 2.
+What I like most about it is the slim profile—I can just slip the case in and out of my bag with no problems.
+The headset is also slim and the ear cups rotate 180 degrees so you can lay them flat inside the case, or wear them flat around your neck when not in use.
+Unfortunately, this doesn’t have any folding hinges, so if you’re really cramped for space, this is going to be hard to stuff in your bag.

 My one gripe with the Surface Headphones 2 is the material on the bottom of the headband.
-I don’t understand why they didn’t just use the same memory foam that’s on the ear cups.
-Instead, it uses a soft rubber that occasionally pulls my hair when the headphones move a little.
-It’s more of an annoyance than a pain point, but it’s one that could’ve been avoided, and is the main reason why I would still say that the Sony WH-1000XM4 get the edge in comfort.
+I don’t understand why Microsoft doesn’t just use the same memory foam that’s on the ear cups.
+Instead, the headband has a rubberized cushion that pulls my hair when the headphones move a little.
+It’s more of an annoyance than a pain point, but still annoying for an expensive headset.

-Both ear cups on the Surface Headphones 2 are touch-sensitive and have rotating rings around the edges that allow for complete control over everything from playback to noise cancelling.
-You can pause of play music by tapping on either earcup once, while a double or triple tap on the earcup will skip between songs.
-Tapping and holding your finger to the earcup will access the voice assistant on your device.
-To adjust volume you need to rotate the ring on the right earcup while the left earcup controls the strength of the noise cancelling.
+Both ear cups on the Surface Headphones 2 are touch-sensitive and have rotating rings around the edges that allow for complete control over everything from playback to noise canceling.
+You can pause or play music by tapping on either ear cup once, while a double or triple tap on the ear cup will skip between songs.
+Tapping and holding your finger to the ear cup will access the voice assistant on your device.
+To adjust the volume, you need to rotate the ring on the right ear cup while the left ear cup controls the strength of the noise canceling.

 If you’ve encountered problems with your Surface Headphones 2 or just want to factory reset them so you can hand them off to someone else then there are two ways to do it.
 The first is simply by holding down the power button for 20 seconds.
 A voice prompt will let you know that the headphones have been reset to default settings.